paynl/PAY.ECR/docs/message_protocol.md

 #### ORDER_START

-In order to transform the order into a payment and start card scan, send the `ORDER_START` message to the terminal
+In order to transform the order into a transaction and start card scan, send the `ORDER_START` message to the terminal

 ##### Request
 | **Property**     | **Type/value**          | **Description** |